 Spring is a great time for many of our shrubs like Wild Plum and Apple that sport pretty blooms.
 Some smell lovely and all are a great food source for those pollinators that emerge at this time and are in need of food.

-By the time summer arrives there is an increase of pollinators including more butterflies that are emerging from their dormant state or returning (as with Monarch Butterflies).
+By the time summer arrives there is an increase of pollinators including more butterflies that are emerging from their dormant state or returning from their overwintering sites (as with Monarch Butterflies).
 Hummingbirds, too, are now back in many parts of the country although some warmer areas like British Columbia are fortunate to have them pretty much year round!

 Some pollinators are still active in the early and late autumn.
 The food from your flowers can make the difference in how well they survive winter or their migration south.